tboy1337/Windows-Package-Manager/README.md

    python main.py
    ```

-**Note**: For installations to work, run the app as Administrator.
+**Note**: The app will automatically prompt for administrator privileges via UAC if not already elevated.
+This ensures smooth, system-wide installations visible to all users.
 Winget must be available on your system.

 ## 🚀 Usage